 The Who, What, Where, When and Sometimes, Why.

-Current or recent use of birth control pills (oral contraceptives or “the pill”) is linked to a slight increase in the risk of breast cancer [13,42-45].
+Current or recent use of birth control pills (oral contraceptives) is linked to a slight increase in the risk of breast cancer [13,42-45].

-Studies show while women are taking birth control pills (and shortly after), their breast cancer risk is 20%-30% higher than for women who’ve never taken the pill [42,44-45].
+Studies show that while women are taking birth control pills (and shortly after), their breast cancer risk is 20%-30% higher than for women who’ve never taken birth control pills [42,44-45].

 However, this extra risk has a fairly small impact because the risk of breast cancer for most young women is low (and most women using birth control pills are young) [42,44-45].
-So, even those who have a slightly higher risk are unlikely to get breast cancer.
+So, even those who have a slightly higher risk still have a low risk of breast cancer.

 Once women stop taking birth control pills, their risk of breast cancer begins to decrease [42,45-46].
-After about 5 years, their risk of breast cancer is similar to risk among women who’ve never taken the pill [46].
+After about 5 years, their risk of breast cancer is similar to risk among women who’ve never taken birth control pills [46].

 For a summary of research studies on birth control pills and breast cancer, visit the Breast Cancer Research Studies section.